 What Is Incremental Budgeting?

-That said, incremental budgeting is typically accomplished by taking the last year’s budget and adjusting for some level of increased costs.
+Incremental budgeting is typically accomplished by taking the last year’s budget and adjusting for some level of increased costs.
 Business budgeting software can help simplify the budget analysis and implementation process.
 You can also apply an incremental budget on a quarterly or monthly basis.

 Incremental Budgeting Example

 Incremental budgeting involves pretty simple adjustments and calculations.
 To find your budget for future periods, use the figures from your current period to estimate the starting point for your new budget.
-From there, you can add or subtract incremental amounts (as needed) to establish your budget for the next period.
+From there, you can add or subtract incremental amounts (as needed) to establish your budget for the next year or chosen period.

 You can apply this approach to every piece of the company budget.
 Take employee compensation and headcount planning at the department level as an example.